znicholasbrown/ai_66/Manual/CPSB.md

 sn-random-placement-factor

 A number that gets added into the placement of the computer player to randomize building placement (off of the calculated ideal).
-Must be \&gt;= 0.
+Must be >= 0.

 sn-required-forest-tiles

 The minimum number of forest or carbon tiles that a computer player must uncover before placing its first carbon camp.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-max-unpowered-buildings

 The maximum number of unpowered buildings allowed before the fact (too-many-unpowered-buildings) becomes true.
-Must be \&gt;= 0.
+Must be >= 0.